autolab-fi/line-robot-curriculum/lessons/module_6/Arrays and Processing Data with Loops.md

-# **Lesson 3: Arrays and Processing Sensor Data with Loops**
+# **Lesson 3: Arrays and Sensor Data History Analysis**

 ## **Lesson Objective**

-Understand how to use arrays.
+Understand how to use arrays to store and analyze sensor data.

 ---

 ## **Introduction**

 Arrays allow you to store multiple values under one name.
-For robotics applications, arrays are perfect for handling multiple sensor readings, motor values, or LED patterns.
-Instead of creating separate variables for each sensor, arrays group them together, making it easier to loop through and analyze data.
+For robotics applications, arrays are perfect for handling multiple sensor readings, storing historical data, or tracking patterns over time.
+Instead of creating separate variables for each measurement, arrays group them together, making it easier to loop through and analyze data.

 ---